-They can occur due to different reasons, some people are born with them, others develop them through the natural process of changing hormones and aging, or over time from exposure to the sun.it is also possible to develop them when they taking certain medications, such as hormone medications or birth control pills, especially when those medications are combined to sun exposure.
+They can occur due to different reasons, some people are born with them, others develop them through the natural process of changing hormones and ageing, or over time from exposure to the sun.
+It is also possible to develop them when they taking certain medications, such as hormone medications or birth control pills, especially when those medications are combined to sun exposure.

 There are different treatments available depending on the single case.

 If a pigmented lesion has turned precancerous or developed into melanoma.
 Mr Ferrando may recommend surgery to remove the lesion immediately.